 Several companies in the Yahoo Japan Group have been established as and operate joint ventures with third parties.
-These joint ventures depend substantially on the non-Group partners.
+These joint ventures depend substantially on the non-Group partners, especially in the areas of sales, supplies, distribution, and systems.
 Currently, cooperative relationships between joint-venture partners are excellent and contribute to the performances of the Yahoo Japan Group companies involved.
 However, if for some reason cooperative relationships between joint-venture partners deteriorated, the performance of each company could be damaged and, in certain cases, its operations discontinued.